Jasmine Tang

 Coming out has always been living rent-free in my head forever since I realized that I'm trans.

-When I first realized I was trans, I was always eager to come out to everyone.
+I was always eager to come out to everyone.
 I'm not sure why.
 Every person I always told.
 Looking back, I was this newly-came-out trans girl who was very anxious and wanted her identity reaffirmed.
 I was a closeted baby trans.
 Coming out was a way for me to get acknowledged.

 Now, I'm not sure.
 Things have been changing for me in the past year.
 Coming to Berkeley and immersing myself in this accepting environment has made a world of difference for me.
 I've been starting to express myself more.
 My trans friend encouraged me to love myself more.